 MINA.

-MINA is a clinical decision support platform designed and built from scratch for Turkish clinical practice.
-On top of an open-weight large language model, Opinion AI used Continued Pre-Training (CPT) to internalize the Turkish clinical language; added specialty expertise via LoRA adapters; and connected it to live clinical literature via a GraphRAG architecture.
+MINA is a clinical decision-support platform that masters a health system's own language, coding and regulations — proven across 14 specialties in Turkey's complex regulatory market, and built to adapt to any market.
+On top of an open-weight large language model, Opinion AI used Continued Pre-Training (CPT) to internalize a market's clinical language; added specialty expertise via LoRA adapters; and connected it to live clinical literature via a GraphRAG architecture.

-We know that translating a foreign general-purpose model into Turkish is not enough.
-MINA was built on top of an open-weight base model with a three-layer process: CPT internalized the Turkish clinical language; LoRA adapters added specialty expertise; and GraphRAG linked it to live clinical literature.
+We know that bending a generic global model onto a local reality is not enough.
+MINA was built on top of an open-weight base model with a three-layer process: CPT internalized a market's clinical language; LoRA adapters added specialty expertise; and GraphRAG linked it to live clinical literature.

 A three-layer